 With any of my NEW stamps, I first peel the rubber from the cushion (for the SU sets), keeping the rubber still connected.

 Then I place the rubber, flat side down.
-I ink it up with black Stayz On ink.
+I ink it up with black Staz On (NOTE: I've switched to Palette Noir) ink.
 I peel the paper off the cling side of the EZ Mount foam and set this down on top of the inked stamps, making sure to line up the left corner of the rubber with the left corner of the EZ Mount.
-I set the stamped EZ Mount aside for a few hours and immediately clean the rubber with the Stayz On cleaner.
+I set the stamped EZ Mount aside for a few hours and immediately clean the rubber.

 Once the ink has dried, I turn the rubber over so the flat side is up.
 Then I peel the paper off the sticky side of the EZ Mount foam and line up the right corners of the rubber and foam -- and stick the foam to the rubber.